Deccanis: Vijayanagara wars

-Deccan Sultanates
+Deccan sultanates

-The five Deccan Sultanates of diverse origins continued to identify as successor states of the Bahmanid dynasty as the basis of legitimacy, and minted Bahmanid coins rather than issue their own coins.
-In their courts existed a shared identity group that was most associated with, and committed to their political system, known in Persian historiography as the Deccanis.
-The perspective of the Deccanis was largely responsible for the definition of the political landscape of the Deccan.
+The five Deccan sultanates of diverse origins continued to identify as successor states of the Bahmanid dynasty as the basis of legitimacy, and minted Bahmanid coins rather than issue their own coins.
 The Nizam Shahs and Berar Shahs were founded by the heads of the Deccani Muslim party.
 The Adil Shahi Sultanate, which was founded by a Shia Georgian slave, also switched to a Deccani ethnic and political identity under Ibrahim Adil Shah I, who established Sunnism (the religion of the Deccani Muslims).
 He degraded the Afaqis (Persians) and dismissed them from their posts with a few exceptions, replacing them with nobles of the Deccani party.
 Uniting in a coalition under the leadership of Hussain Nizam Shah, the Nizam Shahi Sultan, the five Deccan Sultanates defeated the Hindu Vijayanagar empire in the Battle of Talikota, resulting in the Sack of Vijayanagara.
 Hussain Nizam Shah personally beheaded the Vijayanagar Emperor, Rama Raya.

+Pindaris

+The first mention of the Pindaris referred to Muslim mercenaries generally settled in the districts of Bijapur, who had served as mercenaries for the armies of most of the Muslim Deccani kingdoms.
+They took part in the numerous wars against the Mughals of Delhi.
+The disintegration of the Muslim kingdoms of the Deccan led to the gradual disbandment of the Pindaris.
+These were at that stage taken in the service of the Marathas.
+The inclusion of the Pindaris eventually became an indispensable part and parcel of the Maratha army.
+As a class of freebooters in Maratha armies they acted as a "sort of roving cavalry...rendering them much the same service as the Cossacks for the armies of Russia."
+The Pindaris would also later be used by kings such as Tipu Sultan.

 18th century

-Muslim military men with Dakhni background were much sought after by the Marava and Kallar warrior chiefs of the south Indian hinterland.
-Their fortress towns soon acquired concentrations of migrant Dakhnis and Urdu-speaking service people, mostly Sunnis.
-These incomers included seasoned fighters who had seen service with the Mughals and the muslim states in northern india.
+Muslim military men with Deccani background were much sought after by the Marava and Kallar warrior chiefs of the south Indian hinterland.
+Their fortress towns soon acquired concentrations of migrant Deccanis and Urdu-speaking service people, mostly Sunnis.
+These incomers included seasoned fighters who had seen service with the Mughals and the Muslim states in northern India.
 This was the source of the phenomenal rise of rulers such as Hyder Ali and Tipu Sultan.

 Sultanat-i-Khudadad of Mysore

-Hyder Ali had initially served as an ordinary soldier for the Hindu Wadeyar Kingdom of Mysore and became a cavalry officer in 1749.
-As soon as Hyder Ali took control of the army, he took advantage of court politics, stormed into Srirangapatna and proclaimed himself ruler of Mysore.
-Having set up as a military dictator in 1761, Hyder Ali launched an unprovoked war against the Marathas, to divert the attention of the people from the sudden change of masters.
-With the withdrawal of Madhav Rao, he overran the Hindu principality of Bednur, Sunda and Karnuland its immense booty enormously increased Hyder Ali's power.